How About a Long Weekend Trip for Mother's Day? VIEW SHORT STAYS!

 Plan to stop every 2-3 hours so your dog can get out and exercise, use the bathroom, or have a snack!

-The ASPCA recommends you should have a gallon of cold water handy so your pet doesn’t dehydrate on the road trip.
+The ASPCA recommends having a gallon of water handy so your pet doesn’t dehydrate on the road trip.

 On an 85 degree day, a car can reach 110 degrees in 10 minutes.
 If you have to stop somewhere that isn’t pet-friendly, like a restaurant, leave the windows down at least an inch and order your food to go.
 If it’s available, go through the drive through.